-If you’re over 65-years-old, and your vision has suddenly become blurry and cloudy, you may have cataracts.
-This condition worsens with age, and can become quite uncomfortable.
+If you’re over 65-years-old and your vision has suddenly become blurry and cloudy, you may have cataracts.
+This condition worsens with age and can become quite uncomfortable.

-What Causes Cataracts?
+What are Cataracts?

 - Double vision

 What are the Medicare Requirements for Cataract Surgery?

 It’s relatively simple to meet Medicare’s requirements for cataract surgery.
 Typically, both of the following statements must apply to you:

 - Your doctor says that cataract surgery is medically necessary

 - You receive your surgery and treatment from a healthcare provider that accepts Medicare